QuantEcon/lecture-source-py/source/rst/amss2.rst

 In equation :eq:`amss2_TS_barg10`, it is understood that :math:`c` and :math:`g` are each functions of the Markov state :math:`s`.

-The CRRA utility function is represented in the following class
+The CRRA utility function is represented in the following class.

 .. literalinclude:: /_static/lecture_specific/opt_tax_recur/crra_utility.py